Thai air control body says can ensure no disruption by protesters

 However, one allied group, whose members include students and trade unionists, has threatened action against the agency and stock exchange if Prime Minister Yingluck Shinawatra does not resign by Wednesday.

-A Reuters photographer said this group had marched from its protest camp but had not gone anywhere near AeroThai.
+A Reuters photographer said this group marched from its protest camp, but at midday (0500 GMT) members were at the attorney general's office, miles from the air traffic facility.

 In 2008, in an earlier bout of political unrest, a group of protesters forced Bangkok's two main airports to close for more than a week.